daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/subgraphForNewScheme.md

 ### schema.graphql

-Describe what data is stored for your subgraph and how to query it via GraphQL `src/mappings/BuyInWithRageQuitOpt/schema.graphql`
+Describe what data is stored for your subgraph and how to query it via GraphQL in `src/mappings/BuyInWithRageQuitOpt/schema.graphql`

-NOTE: types are generated during the build step based on the entities described in schema.graphQL.
-Import these types while writing handlers in `mapping.ts`
+NOTE: These will be used for the generating types in `src/types/` during build step and will need to be imported while writing handlers in `mapping.ts`

         type Deposit @entity {
           id: ID!